michaelkamprath/simple-json-collector-service/README.md

 > Dataset downloads require the same header when authentication is enabled; the `/json-collector/health-check` endpoint remains publicly accessible for monitoring.

+The health check returns `500` with diagnostic text when the collector cannot access its data directory, making it easier to spot setup mistakes during deployment.

 ## TTN Integration
 Set up in TTN by adding a [HTTP Integration](https://www.thethingsnetwork.org/docs/applications/http/) to your application.
 The URL should be:
 ```